"Summits have to be climbed, because they are there!"

 In the last 25 years I wrote by the dozen technical articles for the greatest hungarian amateur magazine - RADIOTECHNIKA.

 In the recent past I designed and created a 2 elements 80m Yagi antenna.
 It was one of my wildest dreams, that came true at the spring of 2011.
 This Yagi covers the whole 80m band in 6 different switchable segments.
+Later I added to two full sized 40m elements, so I got an other Yagi.
+Its elements are also reversible and optimized to CW and SSB segments of course.
 My main radio is an IC-765 transceiver and the next antennas:

 - Vertically polarized Delta loop and various RX antennas on 160m